Halsey Royden: Education and career

+In 1970, he showed the equivalence of the Kobayashi metric and the Teichmüller metric on Teichmüller space.

 Royden was a Guggenheim Fellow for the academic year 1973–1974.
 In 1974 he was an Invited Speaker (Intrinsic metrics on Teichmüller space) at the International Mathematical Congress in Vancouver.

 Upon his death he was survived by his wife (the mathematician Virginia "Jinx" Voegeli), two daughters (one, Leigh Royden, a noted geologist), a son, and several grandchildren.
 His doctoral students include Alan Huckleberry, Peter A. Loeb and John Wetzel.